 What’s Next: The Future of AI and Fraud Prevention

 With AI, fraud detection can do even more than solving Fintech app development challenges of today.
-It can be more forward-thinking and become proactive or even autonomous in detecting threads.
+It can be more forward-thinking and become proactive or even autonomous in detecting evolving threads.
 Below are the enhancements that we can expect in the near future.

 Autonomous, Self-Improving AI in Fraud Detection